swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 **`@unchecked Sendable`, `nonisolated(unsafe)`**: If you need to use these, add:
 - a code or PR comment explaining why the suppression is safe
 - `// TODO:` with a migration path to remove the annotation if applicable

+**Avoid constructing expensive value types repeatedly inside nested loops.** Restructure to build shared state once and only vary what actually changes across iterations.

+**Avoid `KeyPath` for performance-critical property access.** It involves runtime dispatch.
+Profile against direct property accessors before choosing `KeyPath` in a hot path.

+**Check for overflow in multiplications used for size or capacity calculations** (e.g. with `multipliedReportingOverflow`) and bail out rather than letting it silently wrap or trap.

+**Avoid capturing outer-scope variables in helper functions or closures.** Pass them as explicit parameters so the dependency is traceable at the call site.

 ---